 So if these materials are so important, how do you decide?
 Do you create a pitch deck or a one pager or both?
 What about a business plan?
 What do you really need?

 All of these types of collateral have the same goal: to tell your story in a succinct and interesting way.
 You need to stand out, impress investors, and get the next meeting.
 So keep that in mind as you choose what you need.
 It may be advantageous to create all of this collateral for your company, so that you have anything your potential investors ask for (we see a lot of founders do this).
 Some other considerations below!

 What you need depends a lot on how you’ll be using it.
 Very often our clients succeed with a pitch deck.
 It’s usually 10-18 slides covering basic information like revenue stream, financials, competitors, and market size.
 In addition, a pitch deck tells the overall story of what the company does, for who, and what is unique about the concept.
 Usually, that’s too much information to fit into a one pager.

 And from our experience, many potential investors will ask to see your deck.
 Pitch decks are primarily meant to be presented live, but they can also be saved as a PDF and sent to an investor.
 So it is wise to have a professional pitch deck ready for those occasions during your funding raise.

 But as an add-on to the pitch deck, a one pager can be a valuable asset.
 It can be printed or shared with less-interested investors to capture their attention.
-It is just one page after all, and takes up even less mental space and time than a full slide deck.
+A one pager is just one page after all.
+It takes up even less mental space and time than a full slide deck.